 In addition to the results published, the Group presents additional performance indicators that exclude the impact on current operating income of net amortization, depreciation and provisions on non-current operating assets recognized in current operating income, for EBITDA, as well as rents, excluding rental charges on building operating leases, for EBITDAR.
 The Group believes that this information can assist investors in their analysis of the Group's performance.
 These indicators are also used in the context of the financial covenants applicable under the Credit Facility Agreement.
-EBITDA and EBITDAR are not indicators stipulated by IFRS and do not appear in the Group consolidated financial statements.
-EBITDA and EBITDAR have no standard definition and, therefore, the definition used by the Group may not match the definitions of these terms used by other companies.
+EBITDA and EBITDAR are not indicators stipulated by IFRS and do not appear in the Group may not match the definitions of these terms used by other companies.